z9luo/BSML-mbeddr/README.md

 5. For the following step, MPS will occasionally show errors which can be fixed by **intention**, such as "create a type size configuration" and "import missing language module".
 Use Alt+Enter to apply intentions.
 <img src="https://www.student.cs.uwaterloo.ca/~z9luo/USML-mbeddr-screenshot/5.png">
 <img src="https://www.student.cs.uwaterloo.ca/~z9luo/USML-mbeddr-screenshot/5-1.png">
-6. Import model **SM_Header** and specify it as imports for ImpModule.
-Note that due to MPS's issue, you must REBUILD the project after import it into ImpModule.
-Otherwise it won't take effect.
+6. Import model **BSML_stub** and import external model **BSML_stub** in ImpModule.
 <img src="https://www.student.cs.uwaterloo.ca/~z9luo/USML-mbeddr-screenshot/6.png">
 7. Finally you can write the real stuff in ImpModule!
-Create your state-machine model, write a main function to trigger the state machine, as well as create a message queue for input events.
-In this example, a Glib asynchronous queue is created.
-Interface functions get_in_event()/put_in_event() are binded to the model.
+Create your state-machine model, and write a main function to trigger the state machine.
 <img src="https://www.student.cs.uwaterloo.ca/~z9luo/USML-mbeddr-screenshot/7.png">
-8. Write your configuration file, which should be like the following (NOTE that since MPS is a projectional editor, you cannot simply copy-and-paste the code but type them into MPS by hand)
+8. Create your configuration file, which should be like the following
 <img src="https://www.student.cs.uwaterloo.ca/~z9luo/USML-mbeddr-screenshot/8.png">
 9. Build your solution, open a terminal, and direct to {Project_Root}/solutions/{Solution_Name}/source_gen/{Solution_Name}/{Model_Name} for the generated C code.
 There are a bunch of .c and .h files, together with a Makefile.
 Make the source and run the binary, and you can see the result.
 Enjoy:)
 <img src="https://www.student.cs.uwaterloo.ca/~z9luo/USML-mbeddr-screenshot/9.png">